Controlling Multimodal Conversational Agents with Coverage-Enhanced Latent Actions: Introduction

 Generally, the codebook has to be learned from diverse data with sufficient coverage, which is a prerequisite for effective RL exploration in latent spaces~\cite{chen-2025-coverage}.
 Note that VLMs in MCAs are typically pre-trained on paired image-text corpora $(V, T)$, which implicitly convey complementary and partially redundant information between visual and textual modalities~\cite{radford-2021-clip}.
 Unfortunately, while unpaired image collections and text corpora are abundant on the web, curating them into aligned image-text corpora remains prohibitively costly~\cite{gupta-2025-better}, posing a dilemma in constructing latent spaces.
 On one hand, using limited paired data and abundant unpaired data would introduce \textit{unimodal bias}~\cite{zhang-2024-UniModalBias}, where a model would overly rely on one modality and ignore others.
 On the other hand, training the codebook solely on limited paired data may result in insufficient coverage, thereby impairing the agent’s generalization ability when handling diverse unseen conversation scenarios.

-In this paper, we leverage both paired image-text data $(V,T)$ and unpaired text-only data $T$ to learn the coodbook for the latent space.
-To improve the coverage of latent actions while avoiding potentially unimodal bias, we attempt to construct pseudo paired data $(V^{\prime},T)$ based on text-only data $T$, and use the pseudo data $(V^{\prime},T)$ and the collected data $(V,T)$ to learn the cookbook.
+In this paper, we leverage both paired image-text data $(V,T)$ and unpaired text-only data $T$ to learn the codebook for the latent space.
+To improve the coverage of latent actions while avoiding potentially unimodal bias, we attempt to construct pseudo paired data $(V^{\prime},T)$ based on text-only data $T$, and use the pseudo data $(V^{\prime},T)$ and the collected data $(V,T)$ to learn the codebook.

 However, training a conditional image generator $G(V|T)$ for this purpose is computationally expensive due to the high dimension nature of images~\cite{pope-2021-dimension}.
 Thus, we learn a cross-modal projector $P$ instead, which transforms an input text $e^T$ to an image-text pair $e^{V,T}$ in the embedding space, based on the cross-modal redundancy assumption~\cite{radford-2021-clip}.
 Concretely, for each item in the paired image-text data $(V,T)$, we compute the text embedding $e^T$ and image-text embedding $e^{V,T}$ using an existing encoder, and train the projector $P$ to imitate the projection between these two kinds of embeddings.
 To enhance the robustness of the projector $P$, we further train it on massive text-only data $T$ using a cycle consistency loss~\cite{zhu-2017-unpaired}.
 We introduce an additional projector $P^{\prime}$ that can transform image-text embedding $e^{V,T}$ back to text embedding $e^T$.
 In this way, we can optimize the projector $P$ by enforcing cycle consistency on text-only data $T$ such that $P^{\prime}(P(e^{T}))\approx e^{T}$.